jhs/iris-to-cloudant/README.md

 ## Update Your Application

 The final step is to update your application to work from Cloudant instead of Iris Couch.
-Again, this is highly specific for each application; however, the basic idea is simply replace *iriscouch* with *cloudant*.
+Again, this is highly specific for each application; however, the basic idea is to simply replace *iriscouch* with *cloudant*.

 Search through your application source code for *iriscouch.com*.
 Change those to *cloudant.com*.